 Choosing a nursing university to apply to is the first and most important aspect of getting a BSN degree.
 This decision should not be taken lightly because poor nursing education could impact your whole career in the long term.

-The main characteristics of the university you choose should be the quality of the programs it offers and the ability of the academic staff to provide learners with curriculum that will advance their knowledge.
+The main characteristics of the university you choose should be the quality of the programs it offers and the ability of the academic staff to provide learners with a curriculum that will advance their knowledge.
 Additionally, the education that the nursing institution provides should be in line with the learner’s nursing career goals.

 For nurses exploring advancement programs, Nightingale College’s RN-to-BSN Program curriculum is specially designed to promote career mobility in nursing, so each graduate will be able to meet the demands for professional nurses.